Tonguesten36/PersonalRepo/PomodoroClock/ProgramOverview.md

 Hello World!
-This program is basically an utility that applies the Pomodoro technique to help you concentrate into your task.
+This program is basically an utility that applies the Pomodoro technique to help you concentrate into your task, at least that's what I'm hoping for...